-The coastal boho look, which some say is like the little sister of Hamptons interior style, is super easy to achieve.
+The coastal Boho look, which some say is like the little sister of Hamptons interior style, is super easy to achieve.
 You’ll be focusing on natural materials, a white and sunkissed neutral palette, and lots of texture.
-Here the texture comes from the woven chairs, pendant, jute rug and of course the macrame wall hanging.
+Texture can come from woven chairs and pendant, jute rugs and macrame wall hangings.

-Another coastal boho dining room here; the homeowner actually describes it as Mediterranean boho, probably due to its earthy colour palette and incorporation of sculptural vases, terracotta and ceramics.
-Either way, it’s classically boho in the natural woven fibres, dried flower arrangement, and mix of old (vintage chairs) and new (contemporary artwork).
+Another coastal Boho dining room look is described as Mediterranean Boho.
+It features an earthy colour palette and lots of sculptural vases, terracotta and ceramics.
+Add in natural woven fibres, dried flower arrangement, and mix of old (vintage chairs) and new (contemporary artwork).

 30. Seek woven décor

-The reason décor and furniture utilising natural fibres and materials so suits boho decorating are they instantly convey earthiness and relaxation—big factors in creating a boho vibe.
+Décor and furniture utilising natural fibres and materials so suits Boho decorating as instantly convey earthiness and relaxation.
+These are big factors in creating a Boho vibe.
 So look for décor made from timber, fibres like jute, rattan and wicker, and textiles made from cotton, wool and linen.
-Here’s a lovely boho dining room that invigorates a neutral palette with beachy blues.

 31. Add some black

-If you’re going for that relaxed beachy boho look, natural materials and lots of texture is going to pull it off with ease.
-But you can add a touch of modernity with black accents or perhaps a large piece of black furniture in the mix, like this matte black table.
+If you’re going for that relaxed beachy Boho look, natural materials and lots of texture is going to pull it off with ease.
+But you can add a touch of modernity with black accents or perhaps a large piece of black furniture in the mix, like a massive matte black table or black bench seating.

 32. Look for dramatic shapes